Rivian: Shipment of first models, IPO, and expansion (2021)

 In March 2022, Rivian made it to TIME's List of 100 Most Influential Companies of the year 2022.
 On July 27, 2022, Rivian announced it would reduce its workforce by 6% in response to high inflation, rising interest rates, and an increase in parts prices.

-In August 2022, regulatory filings revealed that investor George Soros sold roughly 8.5 million of shares of the company while at the same time buying Tesla and Ford.

-In September 2022, Rivian signed an MoU with Mercedes-Benz Group to establish a joint venture to invest in and operate a factory in Europe, producing large commercial electric vans starting in a "few years."
+In August 2022, regulatory filings revealed that investor George Soros sold roughly $8.5 million of shares of the company.
+The reason behind this sale is not definitively known; it could reflect the fund's overall sentiment or might be a tax-loss harvesting strategy to balance other capital gains.
+Concurrently, the fund purchased shares in Tesla, an electric autonomous vehicle company and manufacturer of the Cybertruck, and Ford, the manufacturer of the F-150 Lightning.
+In September 2022, Rivian signed an MoU with Mercedes-Benz Group to establish a joint venture to invest in and operate a factory in Europe, producing large commercial electric vans starting in a few years.
 The facility will have a common assembly line to produce a different design for each company.
 The New York Times characterized the move as "a rare example of cooperation between a traditional carmaker and a new challenger" and noted that Mercedes' extensive experience in manufacturing may allow Rivian to overcome its own issues with it.
 Rivian said this planned partnership would not go forward with this plan in December 2022 but stated that future collaborations may still be possible.

-In October 2022, Rivian issued a recall of 13,000 vehicles after a manufacturing error was found.
+After the company received seven reports of loose torque bolts that did not result in injury, in October 2022, Rivian issued a voluntary recall of 13,000 vehicles.

 In January 2023, The Wall Street Journal reported the company experienced the departure of multiple top executives in recent months, including some that were among its longest-tenured employees, in what was referred to as a "challenging period for Rivian."

+On June 20, 2023, Rivian announced that it would incorporate Tesla's electric vehicle charging standard, the North American Charging System (NACS) into its R1T trucks and R1S SUVs in 2025, as well as in its upcoming R2 platform.
+As early as the second quarter of 2024, Rivian owners may be able to use adapters to connect to Tesla's Supercharger network.

+A day after the big NACS announcement, on June 21, Rivian announced the acquisition of Iternio, the Swedish mapping company known for its popular EV route-planning app, A Better Route Planner (ABRP), and integrated it into the in-car navigation system.
+In addition to Rivian mobile app integration, the company said it plans to maintain the standalone ABRP app.